xiaomi7732/OneManOneSaw/CubeBookcase.md

 <img src='./images/CubeBookcaseV2-TopPlan.png' />

-The build out looks like this - only without paint:
+The build out looked like this - only without paint:

 <img src='./images/CubeBookcaseV2-TopBuild.png' width='250' />

-It has shorter vertical boards in the middle, and it doesn't need to form another groove for anything on top.
+It has shorter vertical boards in the middle, and it doesn't need to form another groove for anything on the top.

 To be continue ...